dmstern/likers-blocker/README.md

   ![Screenshot](screenshots/confirm.png)
 - If you use it for the first time, you will have to authorize the app to access your twitter account.
 - You get a list of all users that are about to be blocked.
-- Confirm and wait for the sucess message.
+- Confirm and wait for the success message.
 - ✔ DONE.
 All the collected likers of the tweet are blocked. 😇

 ### Block all members of a list